weishiuchang/writeups/onprem-kube-dashboard/README.md

 Note the required `keyUsage = keyCertSign` as I found out that if you leave it off, then it is not a valid CA and will be [ignored by nodejs](https://github.com/travisghansen/external-auth-server/issues/70) in external-auth-server.

-Also, note the SAN for `dex.auth-system.svc.cluster.local`: If I had a real DNS server then I would have used something that is addressable by services within Kubernetes and without, something like dex.fireflyclass.com.
+Also, note the SAN for `dex.auth-system.svc.cluster.local`: If I had a *real* DNS server then I would have used something that is addressable by services within Kubernetes and without, something like `dex.fireflyclass.com`.

 ## Start k3d
-Before we can start k3d, we unfortunately need to edit our `/etc/resolv.conf` with a kludge that allow the created kube-apiserver's to be able to connect to the Dex hostname `dex.auth-system.svc.cluster.local`:
+Before we can start k3d, we unfortunately need to edit our `/etc/resolv.conf` with a kludge that allow the created kube-apiserver's to be able to resolve the Dex hostname `dex.auth-system.svc.cluster.local` for JWT.
+We do this kludge because k3d automagically mounts the host `/etc/resolv.conf` into the master-worker docker containers on start.
+You could of course, wait for the master-workers to start and then `docker exec` into each of them and edit `/etc/resolv.conf` individually, but this is easier:

 ```bash
 vim /etc/resolv.conf